jrie/Connect/README.md

 - Pressing "Turn" in the main panel opens and closes the turn log which contains a history of discoveries, fleet arrivals, constructions and such
 - Holding down the control/Strg key and the left mouse button in the game window while moving the mouse will move the galaxy
 - Pressing control/Strg while clicking on fleet will open the fleet basic dialog - its by default hidden when there is only one fleet
-- The current player can be switched using Shift + Tab key
+- The current player can be switched by pressing the "p" key
 - Pressing "Research" opens the research panel, for now this only has basic function and adding research results has to be implemented.
 - The fleet overview can be opened by pressing "Fleets" - selecting a design name (bottom) will show its details
 - The log window can be resized by pressing and moving on the very left, clicking "Turn" hides the logwindow